Dr Sahran Higgins

 Environment and Sustainability Institute, University of Exeter, Penryn Campus, Penryn, Cornwall, TR10 9FE, UK

-Previous Research: I hold a PhD in Evolutionary Ecology (University of Exeter) and have a background in freshwater ecology (Environment Agency).
-My research has focussed broadly on the interactions between humans and nature, spanning microbial to landscape level.
+Previous Research: I hold a PhD in Evolutionary Ecology (University of Exeter) and have a background in the public sector freshwater ecology and water quality .
 I have worked on several large, pan-European projects with the European Centre for Environment and Human Health, University of Exeter Medical School.
-My research has explored how various aspects of human health interact with species rich natural spaces, and in understanding the nexus between ecosystem services, climate change and health.
-Most recently, my research has explored the landscape-level environmental and ecological factors that may contribute to exposure risk of antimicrobial resistant bacteria in urban coastal waters of Hong Kong.
-This was funded through the Chinese University of Hong Kong and University of Exeter Joint Centre for Environmental Sustainability and Resilience (ENSURE) research centre.
+This research focussed on how species rich natural spaces interact with human health and in understanding the nexus between ecosystem services, climate change and health.

 PhD Evolutionary Ecology (University of Exeter)

 BSc (Hons) Ecology (1st Class)